Here are some of the most commonly asked questions that we get about the FNCC.

 This contest takes place in the Marriott Marquis Ballroom on Friday Night at 8:30pm Contestant pre-judging is held in room A602 (see section on Pre-Judging below for times) .

-This contest is open to any and all designers/creators who is a registered attendee of Dragon Con.
+This contest is open to any and all designers/creators who are a registered attendee of Dragon Con.

-You do not need to be a professional to enter.
-However, understand that the FNCC is about craftsmanship so the better your skills and creativity, the higher you will place.
+No. You do not need to be a professional to enter.
+However, understand that the FNCC is about craftsmanship so the better your skills and creativity, the higher you rate.
 It is the designer/creator that is being judged, not the model.

 Children may enter or be entered into the FNCC.
 We love to see our young costumers; but we also ask all youth entries take into consideration that it's a construction contest and should be set to the proper experience level in relationship to the actual person that constructed the costume.
 Please register appropriately.
 If an adult created the costume then it cannot be registered for the youth category: in this situation the child is the model.